-Services that are covered for you What you must pay when you get these services Learning Communities Virtual and in-person health education classes and groups to maintain good mental and physical health.
-For additional information please call Member Services. \$0 copayment This benefit does not apply to your maximum out-of-pocket amount.
-Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred There is no coinsurance, copayment, or deductible by your doctor.
+Services that are covered for you Learning Communities\ Virtual and in-person health education classes and groups to maintain good mental and physical health.
+For additional information please call Member Services. \This benefit does not apply to your maximum out-of-pocket amount.
+What you must pay when you get these services \$0 copayment